Tackling Employment Discrimination against People with Criminal Records in South Los Angeles.

 a community based organization in Watts, to address employment

 discrimination faced by people with past criminal records.
-The Race and Re-entry Initiative began as the Prisoner
+The Prisoner

-Reentry Initiative (PRI), a two year pilot program sponsored by
+Reentry Initiative (PRI) began as a two year pilot program sponsored by

 the UCLA Center for Community Partnerships.